 The Small Print

-—and the whole ministry of YWAM Associates—is for the encouragement and building up of the saints.
+—and the whole ministry of YWAM Associates—is for the encouragement,

-If you’re reading this, you’re probably a saint.
+Are you a saint?
+If you’re reading this, you probably are.

 Feel free to use anything from , in whole or in part,